odinuv/web/en/apv/articles/relational-database/index.md

 * TOC
 {:toc}

-In the [previous article](todo), I described different types of relational database systems.
+In the [previous article](/en/apv/articles/database-systems/), I described different types of database systems.
 In this article I will concentrate on relational database systems (RDBS).
 More specifically a **SQL ACID OLTP row-storage relational** database system as this is a typical type of database system used in transactional